whiteducksoftware/azure-arm-action/README.md

     Specifies the name of the resource group deployment to create.

 * `parameters`
-    Specify the path to the Azure Resource Manager parameters file or pass them as Key-Value Pairs.
+    Specify the path to the Azure Resource Manager parameters file or pass them as space delimited Key-Value Pairs.
     (See [examples/Advanced.md](examples/Advanced.md))

 * `overrideParameters`